-- Write it down.
 One of the easiest ways to regularly practice gratitude is by keeping a gratitude journal.
 Set a time each day (I recommend at the end of the night when you’re reflecting on your day) and jot down at least three to five things that you are grateful for.

-- Stop complaining.
 Now, this might be easier said than done.
 But start to make a conscious effort to pull yourself back when you feel like you’re slipping into complain mode.
 Holding thoughts about what is bad in your life won’t make you feel any better.
 But, holding thoughts about what is good in your life can.

-- Avoid negativity.
+Also, avoid negativity coming in from other sources.
 Negativity is contagious.
 If you constantly surround yourself with media, movies, and people that promote pessimism and negativity, it’s going to be difficult to remain grateful.
 Carefully consider what influences are in your life, and look to surround yourself with more positive people and things.

-- Give back.
 You can see how much you really have when you start giving it to people who have far less than you.
 Giving back — whether by donating time, money, or resources — can help you see how much you have to be thankful for.

-- Practice mindfulness.
 Mindfulness is the practice of checking in on your thoughts, feelings, and emotions and becoming in touch and aware of them.
 This type of awareness can help you be more grateful as you become better at seeing the good things in front of you.
 To work on being more mindful, try taking a meditation or yoga class.